-In terms of the National Policy Statement: Urban Development, Policy 8, the proposed Plan Change will add significant residential capacity with a proposed density ranging between 12 and 15 hh/Ha.
-This is higher than the recommended density in the Township objectives and policies for the Living Z zone but is considered appropriate to meet the outcomes desired by the NPS: UD (2020).
-Any amenity effects on existing and future residents can be successfully mitigated through the proposed mitigation measures.
+In terms of the National Policy Statement: Urban Development, Policy 8, the proposed Plan Change will add significant residential capacity with a proposed density of at least 15 hh/Ha.
+This is higher than the recommended density in the Township objectives and policies for the Living Z zone but is considered appropriate to meet the outcomes desired by the NPS: UD (2020) and the proposed Living Medium Density zone.
+Any amenity effects on existing and future residents can be successfully mitigated through the proposed mitigation measures outlined above, whether an Enabled Development or a Realistic Development scenario eventuates.
+Either scenario works under the same 'building envelope' in terms of maximum height.